mt-davis/google-mapper/README.md

 bundle install
 ```
 ##Generators
-Get Started

-1. Install bootstrap
-This will install all of the bootstrap components
+Install bootstrap .This will install all of the bootstrap components
 ```ruby
 rails g bootstrap:install
 ```
-2. As an example, create a User MVC with the following attrbutes:
+As an example, create a User MVC with the following attrbutes:
 ```ruby
  "rails g scaffold User latitude:float longitude:float name:string address:string title:string"
  ```
-3. Run
+Run
 ```ruby
 "rake db:migrate"
 ```